-Counseling Functions: Crisis Intervention and Suicidality (15 hours)
+Counseling Functions: Crisis Intervention and Suicidality for the Substance Abuse Professional (15 hours)

 This 15 hour course by Lawrence Clayton and Kevin Scheel provides an in-depth look at the counseling function of crisis intervention.
 This course provided a detailed look at the types of problems and crises typically faced by clients seeking chemical dependency treatment.
 Includes a detailed examination on the guidelines for the identification, assessment, and treatment of suicidality.